-Preacher Boy is a singer, songwriter, and multi-instrumentalist who helped pioneer the “Alt Blues” genre in the 90’s and who continues to mine the dark edges of Americana with his signature raspy voice, national slide guitar playing, and darkly poetic lyrics.
-“Ghost Notes,” set for release on Coast Road Records in early 2021, will be his 12th full-length studio album.
+Preacher Boy is a singer, songwriter, and multi-instrumentalist whose debut on Blind Pig Records helped pioneer the “Alt Blues” genre in the 90’s, alongside artists ranging from The North Mississippi All Stars, G. Love, and The Jon Spencer Blues Explosion, to Chris Whitley and Alvin Youngblood Hart.
+Today, Preacher Boy continues to mine the dark edges of Contemporary Blues and Americana with his signature raspy voice, national slide guitar playing, and darkly poetic lyrics.

 Preacher Boy’s recording career began with his genre-defying debut on Blind Pig Records.
 Rolling Stone was an early convert: "Preacher Boy is somewhat like Keb’ Mo’ in his jazzing up of Delta blues styles, but with a more contemporary sound akin to Kelly Joe Phelps or Chris Whitley.
 The best cuts highlight his wonderful work on National Steel."

 In the wake of the album’s release, Preacher Boy hit the road, sharing stages with everyone from Chris Isaak, Cracker, Cake, and Counting Crows, to Jimmy Vaughan, Los Lobos, J.J.
 Cale, and John Lee Hooker.
 He then delivered his Blind Pig follow up, described by Blues Access as: "Howlin' Wolf meets Tom Waits by way of Cab Calloway.”
 The San Francisco Guardian called Preacher Boy the “Charlie Musselwhite for the Lollapalooza Generation.”—a quote that would become a running joke between Preacher Boy and Charlie when they later toured together!